-First of all, I want to thank the people over at FeedSpot for putting me on this list.
+Foremost, I want to thank the people over at FeedSpot for putting me on this list.
 Honestly, my placement on the list doesn’t matter to me that much, it’s the fact that I’m on the list.
 I’m number 96.
-While I wrote the most content for this blog, I have to give a small bit of credit to LpGardian and MrLiamMills for the articles they wrote on my blog.

 Me & blogging

 So, I might have talked about this in an earlier article… But the reason why I blog is that I want to share my experiences in my gaming and collecting life with the internet.
 In the past, I was toying around with the idea to expand my blog to also talk about other things.
 Things like movies, IT-stuff, anime and so much more.

 But I decided against the idea.
 I mostly wanted to continue and write a gaming diary.
 Because gaming is a big hobby of mine.
 Hrm, maybe it’s a good idea that I talk a little about my blogging history.

 My blogging story starts about, give or take, 5 and a half years ago.
 After a few other projects, I decided to start creating my own website.
 Where I have a place to talk about things and share it with my family and friends and also with the world.
 At first, I created a Dutch blog.
 After a month or two, I was watching a game-news show on TV.
 It was around the time that the 3DS was presented at E3.
 I highly disagree with some statements of the hosts and I wrote a whole article about it.